 The Linguistics minor offers students an interdisciplinary approach to the study of language structure and language use.
 It enables students to develop abstract thinking skills, while challenging them to explore the connections between language and other disciplines.
 Specialized courses focus on the relationship between language use and culture, the structure of languages, the history of language, and the philosophy of language

 A minor in Linguistics can help prepare students for a variety of career choices.
 For example: anthropology, market research, law, teaching English as a second language, technical writing, and teaching.

 The minor in Linguistics can be combined with a major in English, anthropology, sociology, history, foreign languages, or other majors.

-- 9 credits from selected language studies courses in English and Anthropology
+- 3 courses from selected language studies courses in English and Anthropology (9 cr.)

-Students who are interested in the minor are encouraged to meet with either of the directors to map out a course of study that meets their interests and goals.
+Students who are interested in the minor are encouraged to meet with one of the directors to map out a course of study that meets their interests and goals.